Case Study: Batavia City School District

 The SuperEval process urged Dailey to be even more reflective than in the past, with tools that allowed him to collect and attach evidence to support his self-reflection and ratings.
 It then allowed the board to look at those documents to help them better understand Dailey’s progress on specific evaluation items.

 SuperEval helps demonstrate superintendent duties, responsibilities and outcomes.

 Dailey notes that previously the board may not have grasped the extensiveness of a superintendent’s duties, due to the fact that board members are not present at school everyday.
-SuperEval allows his board members to see the different aspects of the superintendent’s job, developing the whole picture of what’s going on, how well or not well the the superintendent did that year, and identifies areas that may need improvement.
+SuperEval allows his board members to see the different aspects of the superintendent’s job, developing the whole picture of what’s going on, how well the superintendent did that year, and identifying areas that may need improvement.
 It clarifies what is being evaluated, how it is evaluated, and, ultimately, what the final rating is.

 SuperEval is easy to use.

 Dailey states that the ease of use for a superintendent is tremendous.
-In our interview, he advocates how simple it is to scan and upload various kinds of documents or evidence-based material into SuperEval.
-It’s easy to upload PowerPoint presentations, letters, and news clips, which is effortlessly attached to backup his self-reflection.
+In our interview, he advocates for how simple it is to scan and upload various kinds of documents and evidence-based material into SuperEval.
+It’s easy to upload PowerPoint presentations, letters, and news clips, which are effortlessly attached to backup his self-reflection.

-Besides being easy to use for the superintendent, Dailey’s board reflected to him that SuperEval is very easy to use as well.
+Besides being easy for the superintendent to use, Dailey’s board commented to him that SuperEval is very easy for them to use as well.
 Board members simply click on an assessment to find the evidence.
-While the board varies in tech-savvy skills, as a group, they determined it was logical and simple.
+While the board varies in tech-savvy skills, as a group they determined it was logical and simple.
 The process allowed the board to reflect on the superintendent’s performance, their role in the process, and provide the evaluation in a timely manner.